About the Course

 "Anyone can be taught to draw and paint but being creative is a totally different way of seeing & perceiving the world we live in".
 Dr Lorna Moore (2017)

-Lorna is an independent artist/researcher/educator working in the UK and abroad.
+Lorna is an international independent artist/researcher/educator working in the UK and abroad.
 Her practice engages with interactive video performance and installation using real-time digital technologies within a multidisciplinary context.
 She has had a prolific number of her works exhibited nationally and internationally including; Russia, Canada, Germany, Poland, Portugal, Spain, Netherlands, Norway etc and throughout the UK.

 Lorna has been pro-active in many curatorial roles and Coordinated and co-co ordinated many international art festivals and events.
 She has successfully gained funding for many research and development projects in Warsaw, Krakow, Wroclaw, Canada, Venice and Berlin and she has been involved in a number of art residencies (Italy 2014).
 Her 20 years teaching experience covers an extensive range of experimental media which includes: fine art, time based media, photography and film, video and performance, art & design, and digital media.
 She has experience of teaching in a wide variety of institutions and she has a teaching qualification in addition to her BA (hons) in Fine Art, MA in Fine Art, MA in Digital Performance and a PhD.
 Her practice is situated between fine art and digital media.